-There are many reasons why you might need to know how to duplicate WordPress page content and features.
-You may have worked hard on getting a page or post on your site just right, and now want a short cut to create a similar page.
+There are many reasons why you might need to know how to duplicate a page in WordPress.
+You may have worked hard on getting a page or post on your site just right, and now want a shortcut to duplicate a page or post.

 Applying these methods will let you quickly get to the difficult bit of creating the post, without the hassle of getting the page just right.
 It also makes sure that things are working as intended, let’s review the options.

 As with a lot of things you want to achieve with your WordPress site, there is a plugin available to solve your problems.
 In this case, there are a few to choose from.
-Let's take a look at the best plugins on offer to duplicate a WordPress page or post
+Let’s take a look at the best plugins on offer to duplicate a WordPress page or post

 The Duplicate Post plugin is very popular with over 3 million installations, and feedback is almost universally very positive.
 Let’s look at how it works.